Lorne (electoral district): 1881

-1883 election
+1883

 Nearing the end of his term in office Clarke decided not to run for re-election in 1883.
 He was losing too much support due to his ties with the Hudson's Bay Company.
 The electorate suspected him of working under the influence of his office to locate important government offices on the land owned by the company.
 Two completely new candidates ran in the 1883 election, Captain Day Hort MacDowall and Dr. Andrew Everett Porter.

-Andrew Porter was famous for being the first registered private practicing medical doctor in the history of the Northwest Territories.
+Andrew Porter was famous for being the first registered private practicing medical doctor in the history of the North-West Territories.
 He originally settled in Prince Albert in 1878.

 MacDowall campaigned by appealing to the concerns of the Métis who comprised the largest demographic in the district.
 He promised them that he would go to the Federal Government with their demands for better representation.
 He also helped win support by donating $1,100 out of pocket towards the construction of a new church for the community of Batoche.
 MacDowall's campaign efforts and donation proved to be very popular.

 MacDowall's appeal for representation translated into a landslide victory on election day.
 On June 5, 1883 he defeated Andrew Porter capturing nearly 70% of the popular vote.
 His win was the largest majority of the three elections held in the electoral district.

 The official results for the race showed MacDowall won big in most of the polls, winning four out of five.
 Porter's support was concentrated in The Ridge where he won his only poll.
 MacDowall swept the south end of the district winning a shut out in the Métis communities of Duck Lake and St. Laurent de Grandin.
 Along with the shut out he held strong support in the rest of the riding, with his biggest single vote tally of votes coming from within the town of Prince Albert.